 Kamet Peak, Uttarakhand, Mount Kamet is the second most elevated top in the Garhwal district after Nanda Devi.
 It is arranged in the Uttarakhand condition of India which is regularly alluded to as the “Place where there is the Gods”.
 The stature of the Kamet top is around 7,816 m (25,643 ft).
 It was initially moved in 1931.

 It is situated in the Chamoli region of Uttarakhand, near the outskirt with Tibet.
-Kamet Peak is situated at a stature of 7,816 meters (25,643 feet) above mean ocean level.
+Kamet Peak altitude is 7,816 meters (25,643 feet) above mean ocean level.
 The term Kamet has distinctive implications and spellings as diverse creator give fluctuating clarification to the word.
 As indicated by C. F. Meade, Kamet is referred to Tibetans as “Kangmen” which means ‘immense grandma of a holy snow chain’.
 While Frank Smythe writes in his book ‘Kamet Conquered’ that Kamet originates from the Tibetan word ‘Kangmed’.

 Kamet Peak is the third most astounding mountain crest in India and the twenty-ninth most noteworthy crest on the planet.
 It would appear that a monster pyramid finished by a level summit range with two crests.